-Federal Reserve survey sees economy growing at faster pace
+Fed survey sees faster growth despite supply-chain problems

 WASHINGTON (AP) — The U.S. economy grew at a somewhat faster pace in April and May despite disruptions that choked supplies to the nations manufacturers, the Federal Reserve reported Wednesday.

-In the Fed’s latest survey of economic conditions around the nation, several of the central bank’s districts reported increased vaccination rates and relaxed social-distancing measures were having a positive impact on the economy.
-But offsetting those gains were economic headwinds coming from supply-chain problems.
+In the Fed’s latest survey of economic conditions around the nation, several of the central bank’s districts reported that increased vaccination rates and relaxed social-distancing measures were having a positive impact on the economy.
+But offsetting those gains were headwinds coming from supply-chain problems.

+The increase in vaccination rates helped to boost consumer spending, especially in areas such as leisure travel and restaurant dining, the report said.

+Factory output increased despite “significant supply chain challenges” that were continuing to disrupt production, it added.

 The Fed’s report, known as the beige book, is based on surveys conducted by the Fed’s 12 regional banks from early April to late May.
 The information will form the basis of discussion when Fed policymakers meet on June 15-16 to decide the future course of interest rates.